arangodb/servicemaker/design/PlatformServices.md

  - create a zipfile which can simply be unzipped on top of the chosen base image, so that the service can run in that base image

+Here, it is crucial that the place where the zipfile is extracted is **separate from all files in the base image**, because these files must be **immutable**.
+For now, we put the files and additional dependencies under `/project` and use permissions of the user `user`, which exists in the base images already.

 This approach offers a number of deployment possibilities for different
 situations: